civol/HDLRuby/README.md

 ### Type definition

-It is possible to give names to type constructs using the `typedef` keywords as follows:
+You can assign names to type constructs using the `typedef` method:

 ```ruby
 <type construct>.typedef :<name>
 ```

-For example, the following gives the name `char` to a signed 8-bit vector:
+For example, the following code defines `char` as a signed 8-bit type:

 ```ruby
 signed[7..0].typedef :char
 ```

-After this statement, `char` can be used like any other type.
-For example, the following code sample declares a new input signal `sig` whose type is `char`:
+After this, `char` can be used like any other type.
+For instance, the following declares an input signal `sig` of type `char`:

 ```ruby
 char.input :sig
 ```

-Alternatively, a new type can also be defined using the following syntax:
+Alternatively, a new type can be defined using a block:

 ```ruby
 typedef :<type name> do